-- Accepts the eQuote submitted by DB Cunningham Pty Ltd trading as Advanteering Civil Engineers for the Provision of Stage 1 Construction - Neil McDougall Lake Water Sensitive Urban Design - Multiple Works Packages in accordance with eQuote 03/2021 for the period of supply up to 30 June 2022 inclusive. - 2.
-Accepts the eQuote price included in Confidential Attachment (a). - 3.
-Notes that eQuote price will be included in the Ordinary Council Meeting Minutes. - 4.
-Adopts an increase of \$350,000 in the Neil McDougall Lake Water Sensitive Urban Design project budget funded from a \$100,000 reduction in the Waterford Triangle Laneway and Park Upgrade project (grant funded), a \$90,000 reduction in the Mends Street Fibre Optic Cable project (grant funded), a \$25,000 reduction in South Perth Esplanade Bike & Pedestrian Upgrade project (grant funded), a \$70,000 reduction in CPGC Weir Rectification project (municipal funds), a \$40,000 reduction in the Manning Hub Stage 2 project (municipal funds) and a \$25,000 reduction in the Jarman Avenue Hennington to Downey Street Pathway project (municipal funds).
+- Accepts the eQuote submitted by DB Cunningham Pty Ltd trading as Advanteering Civil Engineers for the Provision of Stage 1 Construction Neil McDougall Lake Water Sensitive Urban Design Multiple Works Packages in accordance with eQuote 03/2021 for the period of supply up to 30 June 2022 inclusive. - 2.
+Accepts the eQuote price of \$1,082,491.00 excluding GST. - 3.
+Adopts an increase of \$350,000 in the Neil McDougall Lake Water Sensitive Urban Design project budget funded from a \$100,000 reduction in the Waterford Triangle Laneway and Park Upgrade project (grant funded), a \$90,000 reduction in the Mends Street Fibre Optic Cable project (grant funded), a \$25,000 reduction in South Perth Esplanade Bike & Pedestrian Upgrade project (grant funded), a \$70,000 reduction in CPGC Weir Rectification project (municipal funds), a \$40,000 reduction in the Manning

+Hub Stage 2 project (municipal funds) and a \$25,000 reduction in the Jarman Avenue - Hennington to Downey Street Pathway project (municipal funds).